Dirt cake with chocolate cream, decorated with worms, skulls, ghosts, pumpkins, and sugar sprinkles for Halloween.

 - Link to recipe

 These vanilla cupcakes come with a nice bite of strawberry jam in the middle.
-Poke holes in the icing with a straw and pour the watered-down strawberry jam into the holes to create the illusion of blood dripping from a vampire's bite.
+Poke holes in the icing with a straw and pour the watered-down strawberry jam into the holes to make it look like the remnants of a vampire's bite.
 Use almond milk and vegan frosting for an egg- and dairy-free dessert that's sure to scare.

 Mice